bculler17/Class_Roster/README.md

 # Class_Roster
-C++ application that creates and manages a class roster
+C++ application that creates and manipulates a class roster

 WGU Scripting and Programming Applications - C867